-Each year, the national TV-Turnoff week is celebrated in April.
-But don't wait until April to enjoy your family's hiatus from watching television.
+National TV-Turnoff Week is celebrated in April, but don’t wait until April to enjoy your family’s hiatus from the screen.
 Here are 14 fun, simple things you can do with your young children.
-The list includes one indoor and one outdoor project or activity for each day of no TV week.
 These activities don’t take a lot of planning or expense, and the rewards are immeasurable.
 Enjoy!

 - A creativity book.
 Make a book by lacing several pages of paper together with yarn.
 At the bottom of each page, give a topic for your children to draw.
 For example, “Draw your favorite vacation spot” or “Create a new animal.”

 - A mini scrapbook.
 Have your child cut out theme pictures from old magazines (such as puppies and kittens or things that remind them of summer) to paste in the book.